MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-1.md

 ### eventActivity object

-Describes an event activity accepted by the skill.
+Describes an event activity accepted or sent by the skill.

 | Field | Type | Required | Description
 |:-|:-|:-|:-